visgl/luma.gl/docs/api-reference/webgl/context/context-properties.md

 ## Remarks

-* WebGL1 only supports one color buffer format (RBG32F is deprecated)
+* WebGL 1 only supports one color buffer format (RBG32F is deprecated)
-* WebGL2 supports multiple color buffer formats
+* WebGL 2 supports multiple color buffer formats
 * Some extensions will not be enabled until they have been queries. luma always queries on startup to enable, app only needs to query again it wants to test platform.
 * The capability detection system works regardless of whether the app is running in a browser or in headless mode under Node.js.
 * Naturally, given that queries to driver and GPU are typically expensive in WebGL, the capabilities system will cache any queries.